 - Ketoconazole is king.
 We’ll talk at depth about ketoconazole in a bit, but for now, just know that any hair-loss shampoo that doesn’t contain it won’t work as well as those that do.
 The biggest reason men lose hair is because of follicle DHT-sensitivity, and ketoconazole is proven to combat this.

 - Use one shampoo that works and stick with it.
-You may also want to use conditioner, preferably one that’s made for men who are experiencing hair loss.
+The earliest you can start evaluating results is 6 months.
+You may also want to use a conditioner, preferably one that’s made for men who are experiencing hair loss.

 For now, anyway.

 You’ll find ketoconazole in Nizoral anti-dandruff shampoo, and preliminary research indicates that it may be effective in treating hair loss.

 Researchers found that both 2% ketoconazole and minoxidil regimens improved hair density, size, and proportion of anagen follicles.

 Ketoconazole also is effective in treating a fungus called Pityriasis that often inhabits the scalp.

 Studies showed that the most effective use of 2% ketoconazole shampoo was one every two to four days and leaving the shampoo on the scalp for three to five minutes after it has been applied.